-In general, we expect our overall business activity and revenues to track the level of activity in the oil and natural gas industry, with changes in domestic natural gas production and consumption levels and prices affecting our business marginally more than changes in crude oil and condensate production and consumption levels and prices.
-However, in recent years we have increased our rental and sales in the non-conventional oil shale plays which are more dependent on crude oil prices.
-With this shift towards oil-associated gas production the demand for overall compression services and products is driven by two general factors; declining reservoir pressure in maturing natural gas producing fields, especially non-conventional production, and an increased focus by producers on artificial lift applications; e.g., production enhancement with compression assisted gas lift.
-These type of applications have historically been serviced by wellhead size compressors, and continue to be, but there has also been an economic move by our customers towards centralized drilling and production facilities which have increased the market need for larger horsepower compressor packages.
+In general, we expect our overall business activity and revenues to track the level of activity in the oil and natural gas industry, with changes in crude oil and condensate production and consumption levels and prices affecting our business more than changes in domestic natural gas production and consumption levels and prices.
+In recent years we have increased our rental and sales in the non-conventional oil shale plays, which are more dependent on crude oil prices.
+With this shift towards oil production the demand for overall compression services and products is driven by two general factors; an increased focus by producers on artificial lift applications, e.g., production enhancement with compression assisted gas lift; and declining reservoir pressure in maturing natural gas producing fields, especially non-conventional production.
+These types of applications have historically been serviced by wellhead size compressors, and continue to be, but there has also been an economic move by our customers towards centralized drilling and production facilities, which have increased the market need for larger horsepower compressor packages.
 We recognized this need over the past two to three years and have been shifting our cash and fabrication resources towards designing, fabricating and renting gas compressor packages that range from 400 horsepower up to 1,380 horsepower.
 While this is a response to market conditions and trends, it also provides us with the opportunity to compete as a full-line compression provider.

 We typically experience a decline in demand during periods of low crude oil and natural gas prices.
 Low crude oil and natural gas prices experienced throughout 2016 continued into mid-2017.
-In the latter half of 2017, we began to see an increase in oil prices and activity that continued into 2018.
-We anticipate a continuation of these increased prices and activity in E&P companies throughout 2019.
-While the continuation of this increased activity is uncertain and variable period to period, we believe the long-tem trend in our market is favorable.
+In the latter half of 2017, we saw an increase in oil prices and activity that continued during most of 2018.
+During 2019, we have witnessed a moderation of crude oil prices as well as drilling and completion activity levels.
+Activity levels of E&P companies have been and will be dependent not only on commodity prices, but also on their ability to generate sufficient operational cash flow to fund their activities.
+Generally, though, we feel that production activities (of which we are involved) will fare better than drilling activity.
+While the continuation of this level of activity is uncertain and variable period to period, we believe the long-term trend in our market is favorable.